Project Summary and Client Background

 The South Walton Fire District was created by the Walton County Board of Commissioners on August 9, 1983, through Walton County Ordinance 1983-06.
 SWFD believes they have a duty to demonstrate loyalty and respect to those served by being involved in the communities where they work.
 Their responsibility is to protect life, property, and the environment.
 SWFD is committed to fulfilling their duty and deepening their involvement in the community.

-South Walton Fire District (SWFD), a current Managed IT Services customer with Bit-Wizards, needed a new website that is responsive for mobile device browsing.
+South Walton Fire District (SWFD), a former Managed IT Services customer with Bit-Wizards, needed a new website that is responsive for mobile device browsing.
 The site would display public beach safety, surf, weather conditions, and other general safety and public services information.
 The most important of these would be the surf conditions displayed as beach flag warning system which required a redesign and development for quick updates as conditions change rapidly.

 The Bit-Wizards Solution Delivery and Digital Marketing teams worked closely with several members of the SWFD team to restructure and organize their content to fit user experience best practices.
 Then they built a design taking into consideration the need for mobile users and modern design.
 They also worked to ensure the design and content are compliant with statutory requirements set in place by the county.